Skip to main content

 }

-Maps to: “Work Order” in ERP, “Production Order” in MES, “Build” or “Job” colloquially.
+Maps to: “Work Order” in ERP.
+“Production Order” in MES.
+“Build” or “Job” colloquially.

-Build Requirements
+Build requirements

-A BuildRequirement is a line item on an aBOM that says “to complete this assembly, install N of this part.”
-Operators install against build requirements during a run; each install is a row of Installations linking the PartInventory consumed to the build requirement satisfied.
-See Editing Build Requirements for the user-facing flow.
+A BuildRequirement is a line item on an aBOM.
+It defines how many of a given part to install to complete the assembly.
+Operators install against build requirements during a run.
+Each install is a row of abomInstallations (an ABomInstallation) that links the PartInventory consumed to the build requirement satisfied.
+For the user-facing flow, see Editing build requirements.

 Issues